-Punta Monte Rosa and when Piero and Andrea, among my habitual climbing companions, proposed me to go with them, the happiness and the impatience to undertake this trip in the high mountains accompanied me for the whole period of physical and mental preparation needed to face a 4000was my first ascent on the
+Punta Castore was my first ascent on the Monte Rosa and when Piero and Andrea, among my habitual climbing companions, proposed me to go with them, the happiness and the impatience to undertake this trip in the high mountains accompanied me for the whole period of physical and mental preparation needed to face a 4000

 Where is Punta Castore

-It is named, together with the nearby Polluce, after the twins of Greek mythologyand Polluce.
-Càstore (in ancient Greek: Κάστωρ,-ορος) and Pollùce (in ancient Greek: Πολυδεύκης, -ους) are two characters of Greek mythology (and then also Roman): they were twins, but it was said that Leda, their mother, had conceived them separately, joining in the same night with Zeus and then with her husband, the Spartan king Tindaro: from the union with the god Polluce, endowed with immortal nature, was born; from that with Tindaro the mortal .
-The affection between the twins was so strong that when died Polluce, who was immortal, decided to die too.
+It is named, together with the nearby Polluce, after the twins of Greek mythology Castore and Polluce.
+Càstore (in ancient Greek: Κάστωρ,-ορος) and Pollùce (in ancient Greek: Πολυδεύκης, -ους) are two characters of Greek mythology (and then also Roman): they were twins, but it was said that Leda, their mother, had conceived them separately, joining in the same night with Zeus and then with her husband, the Spartan king Tindaro: from the union with the god Polluce, endowed with immortal nature, was born; from that with Tindaro the mortal Castore.
+The affection between the twins was so strong that when Castore died Polluce, who was immortal, decided to die too.

 For me, the high mountains are a harbinger of very special sensations: finding oneself in an alpine valley surrounded by crests and imposing peaks or in the middle of a glacier at high altitude makes you feel small, a “debris grain” in the immense proscenium formed by nature.